wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 ### 🚧working on

-- Motherduck upgrade to 0.10.X eta end of April
-  - waiting on motherduck to 0.10.0 to get sql tools to work & backwards compatability of duckdb versions
-  - backwards compatability
-  - evidence can then point to production and can serve and CICD so everyone can see the results.

-- data diff 🧱 by no prod due to motheduck not using 10.1 yet
+- data diff 🧱 by no prod due to motheduck not using 10.1 yet NO longer open source!
-- dbt defer 🧱 by no prod due to motheduck not using 10.1 yet

 - msteams sensor on failure of job need to setup webhook somewhere